ros3n/hes/README.md

 Before running migrations one must first setup bundler: gem install bundler && bundle install.
 The Rakefile expects *HES_DATABASE_URL* to be set.

 #### Staging
-There is a staging Kubernetes claster available.
+There is a staging Kubernetes cluster available.
 It is deployed on DigitalOcean.
 For further information about how to use it see the [docs](https://app.swaggerhub.com/apis/rafalr/HES/1.0.0).